 Even after the fun and amusement of the initial Dogecoin idea wore off, the network’s currency supply continues to retain purchasing power and see use in online commerce.

-Like any cryptocurrency, Dogecoin has a floating exchange rate with other digital assets, and can similarly be bought, traded and exchanged for fiat currency or physical goods.
+Like any cryptocurrency, Dogecoin has a floating exchange rate with other digital assets, and can similarly be bought, traded and exchanged for cash or physical goods.

 Still, Dogecoin continues to be most often used in online tipping over social networks like Reddit, where DOGE is exchanged between peers and content creators.

 - What is Bitcoin?
 (BTC)